-You may be asked to undress (completely, in some cases) and wear a hospital gown for the images.
-You will lie on your back on a table that will be moved into the CT machine or scanner where the images will be taken.
+You may be asked to undress and wear a hospital gown for the images.
+You will lie on your back on a table with your arms above your head.
+The table will be moved into the CT machine or scanner where the images will be taken.
 Except for the movement of the table, you should not feel anything.